FileMeta/filemeta.github.io/MetaTag.md

 A metatag is like a hashtag in that it can be embedded wherever text is stored.
 However, a metatag has both a name and a value.
 Thus, metatags allow custom metadata properties to be stored in existing text or textual fields such as comments.

 An important use case is embedding metadata in source code.
 MetaTags can be placed in a comment at the beginning of a source code file.
 Some programming languages have a metadata syntax.
 For example, C# has attributes that can be applied to classes, methods, properties, etc. However, metatags represent metadata about the source code *file* rather than the code structure.
 Thus, they are the right way to represent authorship, copyright info, licensing, and related information.
-(See )
+(See the [CodeBit Specification](/CodeBit).)

 ## Example Metatags